cestastanford/grandtour/scholars-essays/README.md

+This document details further adaptations to make Markdown files appear properly on the website.

 # General

 A major downside to the current implementation is the use of "/gt-book" in the links... ideally, baseurl would replace these.
 This is a temporary workaround so that the local and Github Pages environment are compatible.